Gepard-class frigate

-The Russian Gepard-class frigates, Russian designation Project 11661, is a class of frigates that were intended as successors to the earlier Koni-class frigates and Grisha, and Parchim-class corvettes.
+The Gepard-class frigates, Russian designation Project 11661, is a Russian class of frigates that were intended as successors to the earlier Koni-class frigates and Grisha, and Parchim-class corvettes.
 The first unit of the class, Yastreb (Hawk), was laid down at the Zelenodol'sk Zavod shipyard at Tatarstan in 1991.
 She was launched in July 1993, after which she began fitting out; fitting was nearly completed by late 1995, when it was suspended due to lack of funds.
 Renamed Tatarstan, the ship was finally completed in July 2002, and became the flagship of the Caspian Flotilla.
 She has two sister ships, Albatross (renamed Dagestan), and Burevestnik (Storm Petrel), which was still under construction As of 2012.

-The foreign customer Vietnam is the main operator of the class when its navy has commissioned at least 4 frigates - twice the size of Russia's Project 11661 frigates - while having plans to order at least 2 more.
+Vietnam is the main operator of the class with its navy having commissioned 4 frigates - twice the size of Russia's Project 11661 inventory - and having plans to order at least 2 more.

 Design

 These vessels are capable of employing their weapons systems in conditions up to Sea State 5.
-The hull and superstructure are constructed primarily of steel, with some aluminium-magnesium being used in the upper superstructure.
+The hull and superstructure are constructed primarily of steel, with some aluminium-magnesium being used in the upper superstructure(stealth technology).
 They are equipped with fin stabilizers and twin rudders, and can use either gas turbines or diesel for propulsion in a CODOG configuration.